geostreams/pygeostreams-parsers/pygeotemporal_parsers/README.md

   key: "clowder_key"                            #   Clowder Key
   user: "clowder_username"                      #   Clowder Username
   password: "clowder_password"                  #   Clowder Password
-  file_path: "full-path/pygeotemporal_parsers/" #   Full file path to the pygeotemporal_parsers Directory
+  file_path: "full-path/pygeostreams_parsers/" #   Full file path to the pygeostreams_parsers Directory
   timestamp: "timestamp"                        #   Keyword for the Time Column in the Raw Data files (RDF)
   headers: 4                                    #   Number of Header Rows in the Raw Data Files
   verify: "unique"                              #   Unique item in the Header shared for all associated RDF